-The best way to teach kids to value our planet is to take action to protect our environment ourselves, and to get them involved in doing so.
-There are many ways that parents, teachers, and mentors can be environmental role models, from pushing for political action on climate change to simply buying less stuff.
+The best way to teach children to value our planet is by example.
+Parents, teachers, and mentors can be environmentalist role models in many ways, from pushing for political action on climate change to simply buying less stuff.
 Whether during back-to-school season, Earth Day or any other day of the year, parents, teachers, staff and students can use this guide to get kids involved and to make their schools more eco-friendly.
-This guide offers ways that schools can reduce transportation and electrical emissions and pollution from transportation and electricity, stop using toxics, waste less food and extend the life of school supplies.
+The guide offers ways that schools can reduce emissions and pollution from transportation and electricity, stop using toxics, waste less food and extend the life of school supplies.

 Electric School Buses

 The transportation sector is the leading source of greenhouse gas emissions in the United States, and is the source of 27% of all greenhouse gas emissions- over half of which come from private cars.
 About 54% of students in the US drive or are driven to school, a number that has steadily increased over the years.
 By making it easier and safer for our kids to get to school without a private car and by making our school bus fleets cleaner and more efficient, we can cut down on our transportation emissions and pollution.
 Below are some ways parents, teachers, and school staff can help make our school transportation system cleaner and greener.

 About 40% of children in the United States use school buses to get to and from school.
 Students taking the bus is better for the climate than being driven individually, but many schools aren’t maximizing the environmental and financial potential of their school bus fleets.
 Battery electric buses are available on the market and are now a viable option for school districts in most climates, but make up less than 1% of all school buses as of August 2021, as opposed to the 95% that are powered by diesel.